- What other names is Germanium known by?

 - Other conditions.

-diet.
+Germanium is LIKELY SAFE when taken by mouth in amounts normally found in the diet.
 A typical daily diet includes 0.4-3.4 mg of germanium.

 Spirogermanium, a specific form of germanium, is POSSIBLY SAFE when injected intravenously (by IV) in recommended amounts by a licensed professional.
 Propagermanium, another form of germanium, is POSSIBLY SAFE when taken by mouth in recommended doses for up to 7 months.